bijoutrouvaille/fireward/readme.md

   uid: const string // const prevents editing this field later
   permissions: map // corresponds to `map` type in the rules and `Record<string, unknown>` in TS
   smorgasBoard: "hi" | "bye" | true | 123 // literal types, same as in TS

-}
-type Phone = { number: int, country: int }
+	// Type Validation functions
+  // go at the end of any type
+	allow update: if data.age > prev.age // data refers to this type's incoming data, prev refers to previously stored data. allow write: if request.time > 123 // shorthand for create, update, delete allow create, update: if data.verified == true // allows for a list } type Phone = { number: int, country: int }
 type Email = string